 By: Sharon Aron Baron

-Gelin, running for District 2, said one of his goals will be to make sure new development is done properly with residents first in mind.
-The seat will be open since the current commissioner, Michelle Gomez, will run for mayor after Harry Dressler announced he will not run for reelection.
+Gelin, running for District 2, said one of his goals would be to ensure new development is done properly with residents first in mind.
+Since the current commissioner, Michelle Gomez, will run for mayor after Harry Dressler announced he would not run for reelection, the seat will be open.

-As a resident of the district which covers the Woodlands Country Club to the east to Plum Bay & Harbor to the west, Gelin lives near where the planned midtown Tamarac project will be built.
+As a resident of the district covering the Woodlands Country Club to the east to Plum Bay & Harbor to the west, Gelin lives near where the planned midtown Tamarac project will be built.

-One of the largest communities that Gelin would serve in district 2 is the Woodlands Country Club with over 900 single-family homes.
-Currently, their golf course views are in jeopardy of being lost due to ClubLink wanting to sell the two 18-hole courses to 13th Floor Homes.
-Some residents feel pressure to accept the proposed 525 home project from their current commissioner who has been working closely with the developer, even knowing about the project for months prior to residents, but never disclosing it.
+One of the largest communities that Gelin would serve in district 2 is the Woodlands Country Club, with over 900 single-family homes.
+Their golf course views are currently in jeopardy of being lost due to ClubLink wanting to sell the two 18-hole courses to 13th Floor Homes.
+Some residents feel pressure to accept the proposed 525 home project from their current commissioner, who has been working closely with the developer, even knowing about the project for months before residents but never disclosing it.